-Almagro in the heart of Buenos Aires’ is a pleasant nice middle class neighborhood increasingly attracting visitors for its gastro pubs and live music and theater venues.
+Almagro in the heart of Buenos Aires’ is an authentic middle class neighborhood that attracts visitors for its gastro pubs and live music and theater venues.

 Almagro, an area which borders no less than eight other neighborhoods, is often overlooked by tourists.